5T33Z0/OC-Little-Translated/README.md

 > - Special credit to：
 >	- @XianWu write these ACPI component patches that useable to OpenCore
->	- @Bat.bat, @DalianSky, @athlonreg, @iStar丶Forever their proofreading and finalisation.
+>	- @Bat.bat, @DalianSky, @athlonreg, @iStar丶Forever their proofreading and finalization.
 >	- Credits and thanks to：
 >	-  @冬瓜-X1C5th
 >	- @OC-xlivans